Manuals

 12. Reflective sticker

-2.2 Steel braces in the load-bearing system
+2.2 Steel braces in the load bearing system

-The steel braces distributing the load are visualised in Figure 2.2.1.
+The steel braces distributing the load are visualised in Figure 6.

-2.3 Labelling of the pen
+2.3 Marking of the pen

 Each pen will have its individual serial number identifying the products.
-The pen is labelled with an unique red ID-marker tube in plastic, mounted on the handrail where the security chain is located.
+The pen is marked with an unique red ID-marker tube in plastic, mounted on the handrail where the security chain is located.
 If the ID-marker is replaced, the new marker must be mounted at the exact same location on the pen.

-Figure 2.3.1: ID-marker mounted on the handrail.
+Figure 7: ID-marker mounted on the handrail.

 2.4 Net buoyancy for the pen